 Finding accommodation in Toronto

 The best way to find accommodation in Toronto is by perusing the plethora of online listings.
 Additionally, local newspapers offer classifieds.
-Real estate agents can also be incredibly helpful, as they are familiar with the market and the logistics surrounding leasing and negotiations.
+Real-estate agents can also be incredibly helpful, as they are familiar with the market and the logistics surrounding leasing and negotiations.
 In many cases, these agents host listings on their company websites as well.
+Landlords are responsible for paying the agent's commission, so expats need not worry about incurring extra expenses.

 Lease agreements generally cover the following: duration of the lease (usually 12 months), additional financial responsibilities of the tenant (water will usually be included in the rental charge, but tenants will have to pay for gas and electricity usage), deposit (usually two months' rent, refundable in principle), and forfeiture conditions (which explain how any breach of the contract leaves the tenant liable for eviction from the property).